RDACollectionsWG/specification/readme.md

 This implementation is being used internally at GEOFON (in beta stage) with more than 6000 collections and 1.5 million members.

+### 10.4 Fedora
 The working group chairs initiated discussions with the Fedora Repository (http://fedorarepository.org/) development team to explore the feasibility of adding support for the Collections API to Fedora.
 We believe that in order to achieve our goals of enabling widespread data sharing, RDA outputs like the Collections API must be implemented by the infrastructures researchers are already using for managing their data and collections.
 Repositories like Fedora are an obvious candidate for this.
 The the work the API-X community (https://wiki.duraspace.org/display/FF/Design+-+API+Extension+Architecture) has done to implement an API Framework for adding services to Fedora should provide the hooks needed to fairly easily implement the RDA Collections API as an added-value service.
 Further, the Perseids Manifold implementation has already confirmed that it is possible to use the API to manage collections of data which are expressed according to the Linked Data Protocol model used by Fedora.
 We have issued a call to both the RDA Collections Working Group and the Fedora Community development community to identify stakeholders for this effort <sup>(https://groups.google.com/forum/#!topic/fedora-community/FFFGrjq54x0)</sup>.

 ## 11. Conclusion and Outlook

-The general concept of collections and the facilities the common API provides can also be a point for interfacing and integration with Linked Data and ontology usage in general.
+The general concept of collections and the facilities the common API provides can also serve as a point for interfacing and integration with Linked Data and ontology usage in general.
 In line with considerations by the RDA Data Fabric IG, the foundation for research data management is seen at the level of digital objects, with enabling technologies such as persistent identifiers and type registries.
 Collections provide a layer on top of these, and they express some essential relations between individual objects.
 The Collection API also offers some anchor points to extent this notion of inter-object relations further.
 These relations should be integrated into a further Linked Data layer, and certainly enriched with more relations that go beyond the collection scope to provide an encompassing, seamless metadata view.
 An underpinning of formally encoded ontologies can then provide the semantic dimension needed for agents to make autonomous decisions based on both Collection API actions and Linked Data.

 ## Appendix A: Detailed collection use case descriptions